Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Data Imbalance

 \textbf{Theorem 1.} \emph{Consider the above setup.
-For any $t > 0$, with probability at least $1-2e^{\frac{-t^2}{2\sigma^2}\frac{N_+N_-}{N_++N_-}}$ our estimated $\hat{\theta}_1$ satisfies:}
+For any $t > 0$, with probability at least $1-2e^{\frac{-2t^2}{\sigma^2}\frac{N^+N^-}{N^++N^-}}$ our estimated $\hat{\theta}_1$ satisfies:}

-\textbf{Interpretation 1.} We discuss the estimation of $\theta_1$ and $\theta_2$ separately: (1) Theorem 1 indicates that the imbalance of labelled training data affects the chance of obtaining a good estimate of $\theta_1$ since that $\frac{N_+N_-}{N_++N_-}$ is maximized when $N_+ = N_-$.
-(2) The second term implies that extreme data imbalance introduces large estimation uncertainty.
-As all the training data are derived from $P_{XY}$ in our prerequisite, class prior information is relevant to the unlabeled data as well.
-Therefore, it is inaccurate to estimate $\lambda$ with $\frac{N_+}{N_-}$ especially when the scale of $D_{up}$ is larger than $D_{down}$, leading to non-negligible estimation uncertainty.
-For large $\lambda$ ( $0 < \lambda < 1$ ), $|\ln(\lambda)|$ turns significant so that the term $\theta_2 = \frac{\sigma^2\ln(\lambda)}{\mu_1+\mu_2}$ dominates the decision function $f$, thereby magnifying the estimation uncertainty.
+\textbf{Interpretation 1.} The proof is provided in \ref{sec:proof_theorem1}.
+We discuss the estimation of $\theta_1$ and $\theta_2$ separately: (1) Theorem 1 indicates that the imbalance degree of labelled training data affects the chance of obtaining a good estimate of $\theta_1$ since that $\frac{N^+N^-}{N^++N^-}$ is maximized when $N^+ = N^-$.
+(2) The second term of $\theta_2$ implies that extreme data imbalance introduces large estimation uncertainty.
+As all the training samples are derived from $P_{XY}$ in our prerequisite, class prior information is relevant to the unlabelled data as well.
+Therefore, it is inaccurate to estimate $\lambda$ with $\frac{N^+}{N^-}$ especially when the scale of $D_{up}$ is larger than $D_{down}$, leading to non-negligible estimation uncertainty.
+For a small $\lambda$ ( $0 < \lambda < 1$ ), $|\ln(\lambda)|$ turns significant so that the term $\theta_2 = \frac{\sigma^2\ln(\lambda)}{\mu_1-\mu_2}$ dominates the decision function $f$, thereby magnifying the estimation uncertainty.

 We then consider a large $\lambda$, i.e. there is less class imbalance in upstream and downstream data.
-Based on the understanding in Interpretation 1, we still have a high probability of getting an accurate estimate of the optimal classifier.
+Based on the understanding in Interpretation 1, it still have a high probability to get an accurate estimate of the optimal classifier.
 We further seek the error rate of such a good classifier.
-Suppose that the Bayes’s decision boundary split the whole feature space into two parts: $\Gamma_+$ and $\Gamma_-$, the error probability of each class can be computed as: $\epsilon_+ = \int_{\Gamma_-}p(Z|Y=+1)dZ$, $\epsilon_- = \int_{\Gamma_+}p(Z|Y=-1)dZ$.
-Then, we can derive the \textit{Chernoff} error upper bound according to \citep{fukunaga2013introduction}:
+Suppose that the Bayesian decision boundary splits the whole feature space into two parts: $\Gamma_+$ and $\Gamma_-$, the error probability of each class can be computed as: $\epsilon_+ = \int_{\Gamma_-}p(Z|Y=+1)dZ$, $\epsilon_- = \int_{\Gamma_+}p(Z|Y=-1)dZ$.
+Then, we can derive the \textit{Chernoff} error upper bound according to \cite{fukunaga2013introduction}:

 \textbf{Theorem 2.} \emph{Consider the above setup.
-Given the ratio of prior probabilities $\lambda$ and the Bhattacharyya distance of two classes $\mu(1/2)=\frac{1}{8}\frac{(\mu_2-\mu_1)^2}{\sigma^2}$, the error probability of each class of Bayes's classifier satisfies:}
+Given the ratio of prior probabilities $\lambda$ and the Bhattacharyya distance of two classes $D_B=\frac{1}{8}\frac{(\mu_2-\mu_1)^2}{\sigma^2}$, the error probability of each class of Bayes's classifier satisfies:}